DanHodgson12/gym-stop/README.md

 ## Project Goals

 - The application can be easily navigated and understood.
-- Clearly explains the concept of the application.
+- Clearly explains the purpose of the application.
 - Clearly explains how to use the application.
 - Contains clear imagery and content.
 - Provides interactivity in the form of clickable elements.